jadabrenon/latin102portfolio/translation1.md

 4. Identify the form uenisset, and explain why it is this tense and mood.

-3rd person, singular, pluperfect, subjunctive, active It is subjunctive pluperfect because it is a secondary sequence temporal clause that happened earlier than the main clause ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
+3rd person, singular, pluperfect, subjunctive, active It is subjunctive pluperfect because it is a secondary sequence temporal clause that happened earlier than the main clause and because it is explainign circumstances. ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
 Use the flow chart on our review pages if you like.* - **CHANGED**

 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?

-Pollicitus est is 3rd person, singular, perfect, indicative, passive Look at the 4th principle part of polliceor, pollicēri, -, pollicitus: to promise ❌ *Tell me the word you look under in the dictionary* - **CHANGED**
+Pollicitus est is 3rd person, singular, perfect, indicative, passive You would look under polliceor to find this verb. ❌ *Tell me the word you look under in the dictionary* - **CHANGED**

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.